sara-ahmadd/youtube_clone/readme.md

 # YOUTUBE CLONE

-- This project is clone of the youtube website but with a bit limited features.
+- This project is a clone of the youtube website but with a bit limited features.

 ## Technologies used: